What you need to know when applying for AO (Administrative Officer)

 5. Basic Law and National Security Law Test: A pass result in the Basic Law and National Security Law Test (Degree / Professional Grades)

 1. Starting Salary: Pitched at Point 27 of the Master Pay Scale, which is at present HK$60,065 per month

 2. Annual Vacation Leave: Annual vacation leave of 18 days per year

 3. Fringe Benefits: Free medical and dental treatment.
 On reaching Point 34 of the Master Pay Scale, officers will become eligible for housing benefits (a non-accountable cash allowance)

 4. Retirement Benefit: Mandatory Provident Fund on appointment on probationary terms; Civil Service Provident Fund on appointment on permanent terms.

 For more details, please visit the AO Recruitment website.

 And we have invited two young Adminstrative Officers Vincent and Kiki to share their reasons of serving at the Administrative Officer Grade, working experience and interview tips.
 Don't miss the sharing if you are interested in the Administrative Officer Grade!

-The application for Administrative Officer (AO) Post for 2021-22 is closed.
 Applicants could watch the video below for better preparation of the interview.

 (The video is broadcasted in Cantonese)